nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 The workflow states for a bulk email task are:

 * Queuing: The bulk email task is created and queued for background processing.
+* Pending: The task is waiting for another task to complete.
-* Starting: Background processing is in progress to create emailing subtasks.
+* Started: Background processing is in progress to create emailing subtasks.
 * Progress: The emailing subtasks are in progress.
 * Success: All emailing subtasks are complete.
 * Failure: An error occurred and the bulk email task did not complete.

-While the bulk email task is in progress, you can find out how far your task has gotten in the workflow by checking the **Pending Instructor Tasks**.
+While the bulk email task is in progress, you can find out how far it has gotten in the workflow by checking the **Pending Instructor Tasks**.
 See :ref:`Email_queuing`.